 Importance of Finding Yourself & List of 10 Benefits

 Living life with confidence in your values and who you are as an individual brings a plethora of benefits.
-It gives you direction in growth through life, which helps you make successful careers and relationship decisions.
+It gives you direction in growth through life, which helps you make successful career and relationship decisions.

 It can also give you a true sense of identity, making you more comfortable with who you are.
 However, there are so many other immense benefits that come with understanding yourself.

-List of 10 Benefits by Finding Yourself
+List of 10 Benefits of Finding Yourself

 - Gaining a better insight into your feelings, this building your emotional intelligence.